sachin-sadhu/obsidian_vault/Year 4 CS/Graphics.md

 Usually for each row of pixels, go pixel by pixel, with a flag of whether we have crossed an even or odd number of edges.
 Every time we cross an edge, switch between inside and outside

+### Scan-line

+Care needs to be taken care when crossing through a vertex of a polygon.
+All vertex coordinates are rounded to the nearest integer

+Fill pixels in horizontally, a scan line is a horizontal line that tracks where the line intersects with edges along that horizontal line.

+For example, if a scan line intersects with 2 pairs of edges miles apart.
+Then that scan line would contain some array such as \[1,2,3,4].
+Then when rasterising, we know once we cross 1 to fill in pixels, cross 2 stop filling, cross 3 start filling, cross 4 stop filling
 ### Winding Number Test

 Counts how many times a point is encircled, point is consider inside when number of encirclements is non-zero.